Stassie Karanikolaou Flaunts Killer Curves In Tiny Black Bikini While On Vacation

 "I have not seen such a scene in life, you are so beautiful," a fourth user praised.

-The bombshell, who has been on vacation with friends Kylie Jenner and Victoria Villarroel this week, has updated her Instagram feed with plenty jaw-dropping content.
+Stassie, who has been on vacation with friends Kylie Jenner and Victoria Villarroel this week, has updated her Instagram feed with plenty of jaw-dropping content.
 Just earlier today, she shared a post in which she rocked a scanty pink bikini.